raspberrypilearning/octapi-public-key-cryptography/en/step_3.md

 title: Answer
 ---

 Alice's key and Bob's key are not the same.
-If Alice used her private key to encrypt the data without the existence of a shared public key, it could not be unlocked by Bob's private key.
+If Alice used her private key to encrypt the data without the existence of a shared public key, the data could not be ecrypted with Bob's private key.
 Bob needs both his private key and the public key to be able to decrypt the message.

 --- /collapse ---